evidence-dev/evidence/sites/docs/pages/components/text-input.md

 ### Fuzzy Finding (Searching)

 `TextInput` provides an easy-to-use shortcut for [fuzzy finding](https://duckdb.org/docs/sql/functions/char#text-similarity-functions).
-Note that this is different than `LIKE`, as it does not require a direct substring, and is useful in situtations where spelling may be unknown, like names.
+Note that this is different than `LIKE`, as it does not require a direct substring, and is useful in situations where spelling may be unknown, like names.

 You can reference it by using the syntax `{inputs.your_input_name.search('column_name')}`, and it returns a number between 0 and 1.